nghfp9wa7bzq/sony-aries-mainlining/README.md

 Right now, these driver files are raw, they need license, comment and other info adjustments.
 They haven't been tested!

+# What works and what doesn't in mainline
+Buttons - tested with evtest, no action set for the events

+eMMC internal storage - works
+SD-Card - works

+Display
+  * Screen - does not work
+    * DSI bus
+    * Panel
+  * Touchpad - on my phone this is broken, so I can't test it.
+    Also, because the screen doesn't work, it isn't so easy to test...
+  * Backlight - does not work
+  * GPU - unknown
+  * HDMO out - no

+Status / Notification LED - [tested](https://docs.kernel.org/leds/leds-class-multicolor.html) and works from cli
+Flash - no
+Torch - no

+Battery
+  * Charging - unknown
+  * Fuel gauge - to read out battery percentage - no

+Vibration motor - tested and works with fftest
+Sensors
+  * Magnetometer - unknown
+  * Gyroscope & Accelerometer - unknown
+  * Proximity & Light - unknown

+Front camera - unknown
+Rear camera - unknown
+Camera codecs - no

+WiFi - working with Fairblobs firmware, need to test newer firmware as well
+Bluetooth - unknown
+Modem - unknown
+NFC - unknown

+Sound / audio / pcm - no
+Other things found in old .dts:
+Ion, iommu, gdsc, rdbg, venus, crypto

 ## License
 For exact license information, please look at the given sources.